dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 The rationale behind both of these implementations deserves a deep explanation on the naunaces of multi-processing and AWS API calls.

 ### Why do SG rule application per process in the first place?

 There are two main reasons for doing SG rule application per process in module2.

 - One is a design consideration.
-If the SG rule application were done prior to the multiprocessing.Pool call to the tomcat_worker_wrapper, all nodes in the entire fleeet (execution run or pipeline run) would have to use the same SG rules.
+If the SG rule application were done prior to the multiprocessing.Pool call to the tomcat_worker_wrapper, all nodes in the entire fleet (execution run or pipeline run) would have to use the same SG rules.
 This is not a realistic assumption.
 If the SG rule application is done per process, the future design is far more flexible.
 For example, an sg_manifests json file can be created with several subset security groups, something like this:
 ```